-Kris has collaborated with companies like Natrel Milk, KitchenAid, Samuel Adams Beer, Happy Planet, and others, and her work has appeared in The Huffington Post, Clean Eating Magazine, Imbibe Magazine, Canadian Living, Impact Magazine, Eat In Eat Out Magazine, The Kitchn, and Food 52, among others.
-She is also a columnist for Tuja Wellness.
+Kris has collaborated with a number of brands and editorial publications.
+Her work has appeared in The Huffington Post, Clean Eating Magazine, Go Gluten-Free Magazine, Imbibe Magazine, Canadian Living, Impact Magazine, Eat In Eat Out Magazine, Tuja Wellness, The Kitchn, and Food 52, among others.

 Gabriel Cabrera is a culinary-trained rebel turned food stylist.
 He also happens to be the one-man-show behind Artful Desperado, a site where he shares his favourite digs in food, art, design and his personal work.